-On the alumni survey one year post program completion, graduates will rate themselves as “satisfied” or above with their ability to perform entry-level RD competencies in their work.
+On the alumni survey one-year post program completion, at least 80% of graduates will rate themselves as ‘satisfied’ or above with their ability to perform entry-level RDN competencies in their work.

 Program Goal 2

 Program objectives for goal 2

 Program Goal 3

-Produce graduates who are confident leaders capable of effective advocacy and beneficial service on behalf of the community and the dietetics profession at large.
+Produce graduates who are confident leaders capable of effective advocacy and beneficial service on behalf of the community and the dietetics profession at-large.